giriaryan694-a11y/QuantumSurf/README.md

 This project is provided for **educational and authorized security research purposes only**.

 By using this software, you agree to:

-- Use it only on systems you own or have explicit permission to test
+* Use it only on systems you own or have explicit permission to test
-- Not use it for any illegal, unethical, or unauthorized activities
+* Not use it for illegal, unethical, or unauthorized activities
-- Assume full responsibility for your actions
+* Assume full responsibility for your actions

-The author disclaims all liability for misuse or damage arising from the use of this software.

 ---